BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Webserver.md

 I'll wait.

 Done?
 Good.
 Now read [THIS](https://webdesign.tutsplus.com/tutorials/http-status-codes-in-60-seconds--cms-24317) article and watch the short video about the status codes used between the client & the server. (_[HERE](https://httpstatuses.com/) is the full list of codes if you're interested._)
 That's it.
 You should be an HTTP guru now.
 Good job.
 Sadly, that knowledge is just the _prerequisite_ for the rest of this lesson, but don't worry.
-I'll go slow and always remember that you can always pause/rewind the videos.
+I'll go slow, and remember that you can always pause/rewind the videos.
 For any of this to sink in, you **MUST** do the exercises so here is your first one:

   >In your favorite editor, copy down the second sample HTTP request from the [first](https://webdesign.tutsplus.com/tutorials/http-status-codes-in-60-seconds--cms-24317) article I asked you to read.
 Explain what is happening on line 17 of the example.
 Feel free to email your finished work here:  **president@whitehouse.gov**,  I'm sure he'd be very interested.
   ;-P